xuankimtran/docs-1/pages/katalon-studio/docs/soap.md

 ### Request Message

 The information that you want to transmit in this SOAP request.
-You can enter directly or import content from external text files.
+You can get it after clicking **Load New Content** of the selected service function.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/soap-request/request-message.png">

-When you have finished updating the request object, you need to save your changes.
-The defined request object can be used in test cases.
-Refer to [Use Web Service in Test Case](/display/KD/Using+Web+Services+in+a+Test+Case) for more details.

 ## Response